-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician) - Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon) - > Formal physical therapy (PT) will begin first day after surgery 5 times per week for 2-3 weeks.
+- A continuous passive motion(CPM) machine should have been arranged pre-operatively to be delivered for use beginning on the first post-operative day - > Try to obtain 4-6 hours of accumulated time on the CPM machine - Range from 0° of extension (straightening) to a maximum of 40° of flexion (bending). - ➤ Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee to the prescribed range of motion above. - ➤ Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
+You will be given a script for this at that time.